EXPLAINER | How Nigerian Governments, Businesses Can Navigate Climate Finance Puzzle

 For Nigeria, access to these funds is not just about meeting emission reduction targets.
 It is about financing flood defenses, combating desertification, supporting farmers with climate-smart agriculture, and ensuring cities like Lagos withstand sea-level rise.

-Expert Perspectives on Cracking Climate Finance Puzzle
+Expert Perspectives on Cracking the Climate Finance Puzzle

 “Government is central to all of this.
 PACE works at the crossroads, making the connectivity between how government works, the decision-making process, and how Nigeria responds.
 If Nigeria is going to respond, it is the government that will mobilize the entire citizenry, businesses, and all of that, and be at the forefront of mobilizing.
 Regulation comes from the government.”